 California’s Fair Employment and Housing Act (FEHA) and the federal Americans with Disabilities Act (ADA) protect employees with disabilities.
 Employees are considered disabled if their physical or mental conditions limit their ability to work or to perform other major life activities.
 The impairment of a major bodily function is also classified as a disability.
 Protected disabilities include:

 Individuals who are perceived as having a disability are also protected by discrimination laws, even if the perception is incorrect.
-An employee who is associated with another disabled person, such as a son, daughter, spouse or other family member, may also be protected against discrimination.
+An employee who is associated with another disabled person, such as a son, daughter, spouse or another family member, may also be protected against discrimination.

 The FEHA and the ADA provide disabled individuals who are qualified to do a job with important protections against adverse actions taken against them by their employer because of their disability, including prohibiting employers from: